seanorama/masterclass/security-advanced/README.md

     - Click the parent service (e.g. YARN) and *click on* the name of the component.
 It will take you to hosts page of that node and display the internal hostname on the top.
     ![Image](https://raw.githubusercontent.com/seanorama/masterclass/master/security-advanced/screenshots/Ambari-YARN-internal-host.png)

+#### Import sample data into Hive

-- Lets import data into a Hive table for later labs
+- Run below on hive node to download data and import it into a Hive table for later labs
   ```
   cd /tmp
   wget https://raw.githubusercontent.com/abajwa-hw/security-workshops/master/data/sample_07.csv